 We will only share statistical data with your consent to our partner organisations to help in the development and planning of future services.

 We will handle and share information with sensitivity and care and adhere to the guidelines set out in the Data Protection Act 1998, unless it would put a child or young person at risk.

 We aim to keep the disability register up to date to give us a better understanding of your child’s needs.

 We ask that you contact us at any time to update and amend your child’s information.

 You can register your child online.

 Find out more information about how you can get this form translated.
-The request for translation is subject to agreement with the children with complex needs service.
+The request for translation is subject to agreement with the Integrated SEND Service.

 After you have registered